+PSLS: How satisfied are you with Titanfall 2’s release date?
+Was EA the decision maker with that, or did you guys have a say in that?
 Drew: I actually don’t know where the decision came from.
 I just know it was locked in a long time ago and there was no changing it.
 I’m not really worried about it.
 We tried not to [worry] really…When you care about what other games are doing, when they’re releasing [, you worry].
 At the end of the day, we’re releasing a game that we’re happy with, and we enjoy playing, that we’re proud of.
 As long as we’re doing that, I think we’re gonna find an audience.
 It doesn’t really matter when it comes out.
 A good game gets noticed.

 Do you think EA made the right decision or should one of their games have been delayed instead as to not cannibalize each others’ sales?

 Stay tuned to our full interview with Respawn where we talk about all things

 Titanfall 2 - Everything You Need to Know

 It’s a visceral, futuristic shooter and the sequel to the 2014 breakout.